PbVrCt/dotfiles/README.md

 Set up a new dotfile:
 1. Add the dotfile in `~/.config/nixos/dotfiles/*/*`
-2. Reference it in `~/.config/nixos/scripts/stow.sh`, so that it is symlinked where the program expects it.
+2. Reference it in `~/.config/nixos/scripts/stow.sh`, and run the script, to symlink it where the program expects it.
-3. Run `~/.config/nixos/scripts/stow.sh`

 Update a dotfile::
 1. Edit it.